todthomson/intro-to-linux-dotnetcore-docker/Step4.md

 #### Upgrade NPM

-You'll note in the screenshot above that Yeoman is recommending that we upgrade NPM so let's do that:
+Yeoman is recommending that we upgrade NPM so let's do that.

 ```
 npm install -g npm